A Garden That Keeps On Giving

-Development of the soil is the tedious but necessary part of the process but leads to the rewarding part: selecting and planting the garden.
+Developing the soil is the tedious but necessary part of the process but leads to the rewarding part: selecting and planting the garden.
 The choices for plantings are almost overwhelming, with every size, shape, color, and texture imaginable available.
 The good news is that they can be broken down into several general types to consider.

 Trees are the foundation statement for any garden or home site.
 Trees provide shade and usually define the rest of the garden surrounding them.
 They can be significant specimen plants such as oak or elm trees, or they can be smaller, more intimate plants such as fruit trees that do not tower over the property.
 A key consideration about fruit trees is that some varieties are self-pollinating (peaches) while others require two or more types to pollinate (apples and pears).
 Thought should also be given to the use of the fruit produced.
 Two pear trees can produce more fruit than most families can consume.

 Shrubs tend to be border plants that define the boundaries of various areas.
 Oddly, there is not a precise definition of what a shrub is.
-They are described as any plant that does not exceed twenty-five feet in height.
-They can be “woody” like crepe myrtles or more “grassy” or “Viney” like liriope and grapevines.
+They are any plant that does not exceed twenty-five feet in height.
+They can be "woody" like crepe myrtles or more "grassy" or "Viney" like liriope and grapevines.
 Many of these can grow well along fence lines or on trellises.

 Perennial plants are the cornerstone plants for specific areas.
 They return every year with a show of flowers and color.
-Bulbs are an excellent choice to start a garden and can be selected to provide blooms throughout the growing season from early spring to late fall.
+Bulbs are an excellent choice to start a garden and can be selected to provide blooms throughout the growing season, from early spring to late fall.
 You can place lantanas, caladiums, begonias, rosemary, and hostas in open sun or shady nooks.